jackschu/uva-operating-systems-review/markdownfiles/final.md

 -   a user program running in guest os tries to access unallocated memory
 -   this mem will be alloc on demand by guest  os, what will happen
     -   user's mem will trigger page fault in host os
-    -   WRONG: the host os pg fault handler will udpate the guest os system page table then resume
+    -   WRONG: the host os pg fault handler will update the guest os system page table then resume
         -   not correct, because hypervisor doesnt touch guest page table itself
-        -   guest os is the one that wants to ahve this allocated on deman, not the host os
+        -   guest os is the one that wants to have this allocated on demand, not the host os
     -   WRONG: host pg fault handler will cause guest os fault handler to run in kernel mode
         -   hyper never runs guest os in kernel mode (unless hw virt support)
     -   RIGHT: host pg fault handler will cause guest os fault handler to run in user mode
         -   "reflecting the exception"
 -   q2: last-level guest page table has ppn 0x40,
--   guest physcial mem starts at 0x1000000 (machine pg num 0x1000, offset 0x0)
+-   guest physical mem starts at 0x1000000 (machine pg num 0x1000, offset 0x0)
     -   4k pages, 12-bit page offset
 -   what does the shadow pte corresponding to this look like
 -   mapped contiguously